 Funding is available for projects that convert diesel trucks, buses, port equipment, marine vessels, and trains to electric power and for electric vehicle charging infrastructure projects.
 For more information, including how to apply and a list of eligible projects, visit the NJDEP Drive Green website.

 Alternative Fuel Vehicle (AFV) Access to Tunnels

-An AFV powered by liquefied petroleum gas (propane) or natural gas may only use the Brigantine Connector Tunnel if the vehicle conforms to applicable federal regulations and industry standards, has a fuel capacity that does not exceed 100 gasoline gallon equivalents.
-(Reference New Jersey Administrative Code 19:2-4.3)
+An AFV powered by propane or natural gas may only use the Brigantine Connector Tunnel if the vehicle has a dedicated alternate fuel system installed by the manufacturer of the vehicle or a fuel system that has been properly converted to an alternate fuel system, conforms to applicable federal regulations and industry standards, has a fuel capacity that does not exceed 100 gasoline gallon equivalents, and displays all proper markings and symbols.

 Fuel Inefficient Vehicle Fee

 New passenger vehicles meeting one of the following criteria are subject to an additional fee payable to the New Jersey Motor Vehicle Commission:

 - A U.S. Environmental Protection Agency (EPA) average fuel efficiency economy rating of less than 19 miles per gallon (mpg); or